hmisonne/UdacityReact/README.md

 - Build a mobile flashcard app from scratch with React Native, AsyncStorage to simulate API calls to database,
 - Allow users to create custom cards and decks, and set up notifications to remind them to study.

+### Project 4: Readable (React Native, Redux, NodeJS)

+- Build a content and comment web app.
+Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+- Users will also be able to edit and delete posts and comments.

 ## Description of non graded Projects :

 ### Project 0: Chirper master (React, Redux)